This step is all about approaching the media. It's the fun bit!

 Check in with the journalist a day or so later, depending on their deadline, to see if they have everything they need to write the story.

 A journalist may call you for more information.
 Sometimes they will simply call but mostly they will email to set up a convenient time to talk.
 If you do get warning it pays to do your homework.

 Do some research

 Before you do any interviews with media, look up the journalist interviewing you.
 Check out some past interviews and the sort of questions they ask.
 Start thinking about the kind of questions they might ask you and how you could weave your key messages into your answers.
-Refer back to your spokesperson sheet you filled in.

 Write down some key points you want to get across and keep those in front of you during the interview.

 Make sure you’ve thought about the ‘danger’ questions media might ask you and you’ve worked out how you would respond if those questions come up.
 Don’t just hope for the best and pray they don’t ask you tough questions.
 Prepare for them and you won’t fear them.

 Have a look at what’s topical that relates to you.
 The interviewer might ask your opinion on something that’s trending and if you can find a way to be a part of the discussion, it could work in your favour.